zoomacode/hugo-site/content/posts/one-interesting-code-challenge/index.md

 SolutionOs2:       0.0089 sec (-12.31% improvement)
 ```

-## Making things even faster
+## A different approach: hashing

-There is at least one more trick.
-One of the recent candidate suggested an approach when we don't need to count characters at all.
+There is at least one more approach.
+A recent candidate I interviewed suggested an approach when we don't need to count characters at all.
 The candidate suggested to use character order agnostic hash function so instead of counting we will compute hash values for a substring and `p` and then just compare two numbers.

-However, there is one flow as length of `p` grows, the hash grows as well.
-In languages like C++ it will lead to overflowing the integer.
+However, there is one flaw, at least in Python, as length of `p` grows, the hash grows as well and it leads to more expensive math operations.
-But in Python it leads to more and more expensive arithmetic and as result Leetcode test fails even earlier that the first version.

 ```bash
 >>> timeit('50357543 * 9')